FURK4NGG/IR_PC_Controller/README.md

 4. `Plug the 'Arduino Pro Micro' into your computer`
 5. `Select 'Tools>Board>Arduino AVR Boards>Arduino Micro'`
 6. `Tools>Port>'Select the arduino's port'`
+7. `Click the 'upload ➡️' button`
+✅ **To make sure it has been uploaded successfully, you should see the message 'Done uploading'**

 ## 🎉 Run
-`Click the 'upload ➡️' button`
-✅ **To make sure it has been uploaded successfully, you should see the message 'Done uploading'**
+`You are ready to use`

 ## 🔒 License